ahmediq-git/p06-Opensource_Backend/Development/Sprint-1/readme.md

 1. The documentation site can be visited on https://p06-opensource-backend-in-rust.vercel.app/
 2. The SDK can be downloaded on npm repository on https://www.npmjs.com/package/ezbase
-3. The server will be downloadable from the documentation site in the upcoming sprints, however for it can be run be following the steps below:
+3. The server will be downloadable from the documentation site in the upcoming sprints (we have had issues with making an executable for windows.
+Linux and mac executables are done), however for it can be run be following the steps below:
     - Go to the server repository in Sprint 1
     - Execute `cargo run` on the terminal to start the server
 4. The UI can also be locally accessed and run by following the steps below: